 souvenir sheets and booklets a year, with an annual total face value

-All countries participated in the project issued a stamp with
+countries participated in the project issued a stamp with the

 same design.
 Some countries issued one more stamp with their original

 design.
-Human evolution shown on one of Estonian stamp.
+Human evolution shown on Estonian and Serbian stamp.

 but what man has done with his wisdom…?
 In addition to human